 - Successfully completed BSN Program Orientation Competency requirements (ATI-TEAS pre-testing, Math Calculation and Medical Terminology assessment Tests, advisor meetings, and workshops);

 - Earned a minimum cumulative (career) grade point average of 2.75.
-The minimum GPA of 2.75 does not guarantee admission to the program.
-[Note: The average admission GPA for all students exceeds 3.0.];
+The minimum GPA does not guarantee admission to the program.
+The preferred GPA for admitted students is above a 3.0;

 - ACT composite of 21 or higher preferred;